Lightstreamer/Lightstreamer-kafka-connector/README.md

 - A new subscriber receives one snapshot event per row currently in the table (each carrying `command = ADD`), followed by realtime updates that materialize subsequent inserts, modifications, and removals as `ADD`/`UPDATE`/`DELETE` events.
 - `item.snapshot.enabled.mode = COMMAND` **requires** [`fields.evaluate.command.mode`](#evaluate-command-mode-fieldsevaluatecommandmode) to be set to `AUTO`: only the `key` field is mapped from the record, and the connector synthesises the `command` value for each event from the record state.

 This is the appropriate choice when the topic models a **changelog of a keyed entity set** (for example: positions in a portfolio, online users, items in a cart) and clients need both the current contents of the set and the realtime stream of changes.
-A [log-compacted](https://kafka.apache.org/documentation/#compaction) topic is the natural companion: compaction (with tombstones for deletions) preserves exactly the records the connector needs to reconstruct the current table.
+See [Topic shape](#topic-shape) above for the recommended `cleanup.policy` (and note that, for COMMAND, tombstones are mapped to `DELETE`, so compaction preserves exactly the records the connector needs to reconstruct the current table).
 If your producer already marks the snapshot boundaries explicitly in the stream, consider [Strategy 2 — Producer-Driven Snapshot (EXPLICIT COMMAND)](#strategy-2--producer-driven-snapshot-explicit-command) instead.

 ## Strategy 2 — Producer-Driven Snapshot (EXPLICIT COMMAND)

 With `fields.evaluate.command.mode = EXPLICIT` (and `item.snapshot.enabled.mode = NONE`), the **producer** drives the snapshot by interleaving reserved sentinel events with regular updates.
-The connector does not replay the topic; it simply forwards each record as-is, recognizing the sentinel `key`/`command` combinations and asking the Lightstreamer Broker to treat them as snapshot-control events.
+The connector does not replay the topic; it simply forwards each record as-is, recognizing the sentinel `key`/`command` combinations and asking the Lightstreamer Server to treat them as snapshot-control events.

 Availability and activation:

 - Available only for the _COMMAND_ subscription _Mode_: the adapter pins _COMMAND_ (a client requesting any other _Mode_ will be refused).
 - Requires `fields.evaluate.command.mode = EXPLICIT` and the mandatory `key` and `command` field mappings, as documented in [Evaluate Command Mode](#evaluate-command-mode-fieldsevaluatecommandmode).
-- Requires `item.snapshot.enabled.mode = NONE`: the producer-driven and the connector-managed strategies are mutually exclusive.

 Reserved sentinel values:

 - `key` set to the special value `snapshot`.
 - `command` set to one of:
   - **`CS`**: Clears the current snapshot.
 This event is always communicated to all clients subscribed to the item.
   - **`EOS`**: Marks the end of the snapshot.
-Communication to clients depends on the internal state reconstructed by the Lightstreamer Broker.
-If the broker has already determined that the snapshot has ended, the event may be ignored.
+Communication to clients depends on the internal state reconstructed by the Lightstreamer Server.
+If the Server has already determined that the snapshot has ended, the event may be ignored.

 A typical producer sequence is therefore: zero or more `ADD` events that constitute the snapshot, followed by an `EOS` sentinel, followed by realtime `ADD`/`UPDATE`/`DELETE` events.
 Issue a `CS` sentinel at any time to invalidate and rebuild the snapshot from scratch.